tleecsm/VoVTCG/www/data/cards.md

 <b>Long-distance, 1:</b> <i>This card may skip the arrival step.
 If it does its Power becomes 1 until the end of the turn.</i>
-Whenever a <b>Long-distance</b> card skips the arrival step, reveal a reinforcement in the lane that card was deployed to.
+Whenever a <b>Long-distance</b> card skips the arrival step, reveal target face down reinforcement in the lane that card was deployed to.
 <br>

 ##### ALP.SCT.001